-RECOMMENDAT TIONS (4 TH EDITION) COMPLY EXPLANATION (a) have a (i) (ii) and dis (iii) (iv) (v) (b) if it do disclose setting for Dire remuneration committee which: has at least three members, a majority of whom are independent Directors; and is chaired by an independent Director, close: the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or less not have a remuneration committee, at that fact and the processes it employs for the level and composition of remuneration actors and senior executives and ensuring ach remuneration is appropriate and not PARTIALLY (a) The Company does not have a Remuneration Committee.
+RECOMMENDATIONS (4TH EDITION) COMPLY EXPLANATION have (i) (ii) and c (iii) (iv) (v) if it c disclo setting for Di a listed entity should: a remuneration committee which: has at least three members, a majority of whom are independent Directors; and is chaired by an independent Director, disclose: the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or does not have a remuneration committee, see that fact and the processes it employs for g the level and composition of remuneration rectors and senior executives and ensuring such remuneration is appropriate and not PARTIALLY (a) The Company does not have a Remuneration Committee.
 The Company's Corporate Governance Plan contains a Remuneration Committee Charter that provides for the creation of a Remuneration Committee (if it is considered it will benefit the Company).
 The Remuneration Committee Charter provides that, where possible, the Remuneration Committee must be comprised of at least three members (a majority of whom are be independent Directors) and the Committee must be chaired by an independent Director. (b) The Company does not have a Remuneration Committee as the Board considers the Company will not currently benefit from its establishment.
 In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Remuneration Committee under the Remuneration Committee Charter including the following processes to set the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive: (i) the Board devotes time at the annual Board meeting to assess the level and composition of remuneration for Directors and senior executives.
-Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
+A liste pract Direct Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
 YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed in the remuneration report contained in the Company's Annual Report as well as being disclosed on the Company's website.
-Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: YES (a) The Company has an equity-based remuneration scheme.
+A liste Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: YES (a) The Company has an equity-based remuneration scheme.
 The Company has a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme.